 When it comes to protecting your information & privacy while traveling, you can never be too safe.
-It is better to take the time and precautionary measures for peace of mind, rather than have to deal with the consequences that may come later on if you fail to practice cautiousness.
-Keep your personal information safe with these tips:
+Perform a few precautions for peace of mind, and keep your personal information safe with these tips:

 Ensure that you are running the latest version of your device’s security software and operating system.

 Make sure that your devices are password-protected so that people cannot easily access your information should you misplace any of your gadgets.

 Decrease the time it takes for the screen to lock when the devices are idle.
 It can be a pain to have to keep entering your code, but totally worth dealing with if it means keeping your identity safe.